nus-cs2103-AY2021S2/ip/docs/README.md

 ### Feature 9: Bye

-Says goodbye to Duke and closes the program.
+Says goodbye to Duke and tells user to close the program.

 ### Usage